-Significant Audit Committee Experience: Over 11 years of public company audit committee service, including as a member of MBIA Inc.'s audit committee (2004 to 2008), PartnerRe's audit committee (from June 2013 to March 2016, including as chair of the audit committee from January 2015 to March 2016) and Korn Ferry's audit committee (since 2008; appointed chair of audit committee in 2010).
+Significant Audit Committee Experience: Over 15 years of public company audit committee service, including as a member of MBIA Inc.'s Audit Committee (2004 to 2008), PartnerRe's Audit Committee (from June 2013 to March 2016, including as Chair of the Audit Committee from January 2015 to March 2016) and Korn Ferry's Audit Committee (since 2008; appointed Chair of Audit Committee in 2010).

-Significant Public Company Board and Corporate Governance Experience: Previously served as a director (June 2013 to March 2016) and chair of the audit committee (January 2015 to March 2016) of PartnerRe, as a director of MBIA Inc. (2004 to 2008) and CNO Financial Group, Inc. (2004 to 2011).
+Significant Public Company Board and Corporate Governance Experience: Previously served as a director (June 2013 to March 2016) and Chair of the Audit Committee (January 2015 to March 2016) of PartnerRe, and as a director of BofA Funds Series Trust (June 2011 to April 2016), MBIA Inc. (2004 to 2008) and CNO Financial Group, Inc. (2004 to 2011).
 Actively involved in corporate governance organizations, including the National Association of Corporate Directors ("NACD") and the Shareholder-Director Exchange working group.
 Named in 2014 to NACD's Directorship 100, which recognizes the most influential people in the boardroom and corporate governance community.